What are Distributions? How to Determine Small Business Owner Salary

 • For business owners, distributions and dividends show up on the form K-1 that you receive from your business.
 This document is used to prepare your personal taxes.

-What’s the difference between a distribution and a dividend and who can receive them?
+What’s the difference between a distribution and a dividend?

 Most small businesses are limited liability companies (LLCs) or S-Corps and aren’t likely to have dividends.
 Distributions are a payout of your business’s equity to you and other owners.
 That means they can come from the accumulated profits or from money that was previously invested in the business, and they’re not factored into how much you’re is taxed.